kcybulski/prosody-modules/mod_watchuntrusted/README.markdown

   untrusted\_fail\_watchers       All admins                                                                                                      The users to send the message to untrusted\_fail\_notification   "Establishing a secure connection from \$from\_host to \$to\_host failed.
-Certificate hash: \$sha1. \$errors"   The message to send, \$from\_host, \$to\_host, \$sha1 and \$errors are replaced untrusted\_message\_type        `"chat"`                                                                                                        Which kind of message to send. `"normal"` or `"headline"` are other sensible options
+Certificate hash: \$sha1. \$errors"   The message to send, \$from\_host, \$to\_host, \$sha1 and \$errors are replaced untrusted\_message\_type        `"chat"`                                                                                                        Which kind of message to send. `"normal"` or `"headline"` are other sensible options untrusted\_ignore\_domains      Empty                                                                                                           The domains that this module should not warn about

 Compatibility
 =============